Introduction to Port Logic

 See Common Types of Flows for more detailed explanations and demonstrations of these flows.

-You will primarily use the Send to Port property on the Flow tab to control how a fixed resource decides which downstream port should receive a flow item.
+You will primarily use the Send to Port property under the Output section of the Properties window to control how a fixed resource decides which downstream port should receive a flow item.
 To choose one of the common types of flows:

 If you'll recall from the Key Concepts About Ports topic, each port is assigned a ranking.
 Every time you create a port connection between two objects, FlexSim automatically assigns a rank to that connection.
 The first port connection you make will have a rank of 1, the second will have a rank of 2, etc.